Read This First

 Prompt 5: Discuss the effects the human fascination with magical or spiritual elements that violate the constraints of the material universe have on the emergence of claims of magic or miracles.
 Also address the inverse correlation between the frequency and remarkableness of such claims and their proximity to scientific scrutiny.

-The central claim is this: The human fascination with the supernatural is driven by a combination of psychological needs, cultural significance, and cognitive biases, all of which contribute to the emergence and persistence of claims of magic or miracles.
+In plain terms: The human fascination with the supernatural is driven by a combination of psychological needs, cultural significance, and cognitive biases, all of which contribute to the emergence and persistence of claims of magic or miracles.

 Humans have a deep-seated fascination with the magical and spiritual because these elements offer an escape from the constraints and predictability of the material universe.
 The mundane, often harsh realities of life can lead people to seek out or invent stories of the miraculous as a way to introduce wonder and meaning into their lives.
 These narratives provide comfort, hope, and a sense of connection to something greater than oneself, fulfilling a psychological need for mystery and transcendence.